metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 - `consul_sd_configs` (Attributes List) ConsulSDConfigs defines a list of Consul service discovery configurations. (see [below for nested schema](#nestedatt--spec--consul_sd_configs))
 - `digital_ocean_sd_configs` (Attributes List) DigitalOceanSDConfigs defines a list of DigitalOcean service discovery configurations. (see [below for nested schema](#nestedatt--spec--digital_ocean_sd_configs))
 - `dns_sd_configs` (Attributes List) DNSSDConfigs defines a list of DNS service discovery configurations. (see [below for nested schema](#nestedatt--spec--dns_sd_configs))
+- `docker_sd_configs` (Attributes List) DockerSDConfigs defines a list of Docker service discovery configurations. (see [below for nested schema](#nestedatt--spec--docker_sd_configs))
 - `ec2_sd_configs` (Attributes List) EC2SDConfigs defines a list of EC2 service discovery configurations. (see [below for nested schema](#nestedatt--spec--ec2_sd_configs))
-- `enable_compression` (Boolean) When false, Prometheus will request uncompressed response from the scraped target.
-It requires Prometheus >= v2.49.0.
-If unset, Prometheus uses true by default.
+- `enable_compression` (Boolean) When false, Prometheus will request uncompressed response from the scraped target.It requires Prometheus >= v2.49.0.If unset, Prometheus uses true by default.
+- `eureka_sd_configs` (Attributes List) EurekaSDConfigs defines a list of Eureka service discovery configurations. (see [below for nested schema](#nestedatt--spec--eureka_sd_configs))
 - `file_sd_configs` (Attributes List) FileSDConfigs defines a list of file service discovery configurations. (see [below for nested schema](#nestedatt--spec--file_sd_configs))
 - `gce_sd_configs` (Attributes List) GCESDConfigs defines a list of GCE service discovery configurations. (see [below for nested schema](#nestedatt--spec--gce_sd_configs))
+- `hetzner_sd_configs` (Attributes List) HetznerSDConfigs defines a list of Hetzner service discovery configurations. (see [below for nested schema](#nestedatt--spec--hetzner_sd_configs))
 - `honor_labels` (Boolean) HonorLabels chooses the metric's labels on collisions with target labels.
 - `honor_timestamps` (Boolean) HonorTimestamps controls whether Prometheus respects the timestamps present in scraped data.
 - `http_sd_configs` (Attributes List) HTTPSDConfigs defines a list of HTTP service discovery configurations. (see [below for nested schema](#nestedatt--spec--http_sd_configs))
-- `keep_dropped_targets` (Number) Per-scrape limit on the number of targets dropped by relabeling that will be kept in memory.
-0 means no limit.
-It requires Prometheus >= v2.47.0.
+- `keep_dropped_targets` (Number) Per-scrape limit on the number of targets dropped by relabelingthat will be kept in memory.
+0 means no limit.It requires Prometheus >= v2.47.0.
 - `kubernetes_sd_configs` (Attributes List) KubernetesSDConfigs defines a list of Kubernetes service discovery configurations. (see [below for nested schema](#nestedatt--spec--kubernetes_sd_configs))
+- `kuma_sd_configs` (Attributes List) KumaSDConfigs defines a list of Kuma service discovery configurations. (see [below for nested schema](#nestedatt--spec--kuma_sd_configs))
-- `label_limit` (Number) Per-scrape limit on number of labels that will be accepted for a sample.
-Only valid in Prometheus versions 2.27.0 and newer.
+- `label_limit` (Number) Per-scrape limit on number of labels that will be accepted for a sample.Only valid in Prometheus versions 2.27.0 and newer.
-- `label_name_length_limit` (Number) Per-scrape limit on length of labels name that will be accepted for a sample.
-Only valid in Prometheus versions 2.27.0 and newer.
+- `label_name_length_limit` (Number) Per-scrape limit on length of labels name that will be accepted for a sample.Only valid in Prometheus versions 2.27.0 and newer.
-- `label_value_length_limit` (Number) Per-scrape limit on length of labels value that will be accepted for a sample.
-Only valid in Prometheus versions 2.27.0 and newer.
+- `label_value_length_limit` (Number) Per-scrape limit on length of labels value that will be accepted for a sample.Only valid in Prometheus versions 2.27.0 and newer.
 - `metric_relabelings` (Attributes List) MetricRelabelConfigs to apply to samples before ingestion. (see [below for nested schema](#nestedatt--spec--metric_relabelings))
 - `metrics_path` (String) MetricsPath HTTP path to scrape for metrics.
 If empty, Prometheus uses the default value (e.g. /metrics).
-- `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain names that should be excluded from proxying.
-IP and domain names can contain port numbers.
-It requires Prometheus >= v2.43.0.
+- `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain namesthat should be excluded from proxying.
+IP and domain names cancontain port numbers.It requires Prometheus >= v2.43.0.
 - `openstack_sd_configs` (Attributes List) OpenStackSDConfigs defines a list of OpenStack service discovery configurations. (see [below for nested schema](#nestedatt--spec--openstack_sd_configs))
 - `params` (Map of List of String) Optional HTTP URL parameters
-- `proxy_connect_header` (Attributes) ProxyConnectHeader optionally specifies headers to send to proxies during CONNECT requests.
-It requires Prometheus >= v2.43.0. (see [below for nested schema](#nestedatt--spec--proxy_connect_header))
+- `proxy_connect_header` (Attributes) ProxyConnectHeader optionally specifies headers to send toproxies during CONNECT requests.It requires Prometheus >= v2.43.0. (see [below for nested schema](#nestedatt--spec--proxy_connect_header))
-- `proxy_from_environment` (Boolean) Whether to use the proxy configuration defined by environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY).
-If unset, Prometheus uses its default value.
-It requires Prometheus >= v2.43.0.
+- `proxy_from_environment` (Boolean) Whether to use the proxy configuration defined by environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY).If unset, Prometheus uses its default value.It requires Prometheus >= v2.43.0.
-- `proxy_url` (String) 'proxyURL' defines the HTTP proxy server to use.
-It requires Prometheus >= v2.43.0.
+- `proxy_url` (String) 'proxyURL' defines the HTTP proxy server to use.It requires Prometheus >= v2.43.0.
-- `relabelings` (Attributes List) RelabelConfigs defines how to rewrite the target's labels before scraping.
-Prometheus Operator automatically adds relabelings for a few standard Kubernetes fields.
-The original scrape job's name is available via the '__tmp_prometheus_job_name' label.
-More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--relabelings))
+- `relabelings` (Attributes List) RelabelConfigs defines how to rewrite the target's labels before scraping.Prometheus Operator automatically adds relabelings for a few standard Kubernetes fields.The original scrape job's name is available via the '__tmp_prometheus_job_name' label.More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--relabelings))
 - `sample_limit` (Number) SampleLimit defines per-scrape limit on number of scraped samples that will be accepted.
-- `scheme` (String) Configures the protocol scheme used for requests.
-If empty, Prometheus uses HTTP by default.
+- `scheme` (String) Configures the protocol scheme used for requests.If empty, Prometheus uses HTTP by default.
 - `scrape_class` (String) The scrape class to apply.
 - `scrape_interval` (String) ScrapeInterval is the interval between consecutive scrapes.
 - `scrape_protocols` (List of String) The protocols to negotiate during a scrape.
-It tells clients the protocols supported by Prometheus in order of preference (from most to least preferred).
-If unset, Prometheus uses its default value.
-It requires Prometheus >= v2.49.0.
+It tells clients theprotocols supported by Prometheus in order of preference (from most to least preferred).If unset, Prometheus uses its default value.It requires Prometheus >= v2.49.0.
 - `scrape_timeout` (String) ScrapeTimeout is the number of seconds to wait until a scrape request times out.
 - `static_configs` (Attributes List) StaticConfigs defines a list of static targets with a common label set. (see [below for nested schema](#nestedatt--spec--static_configs))
 - `target_limit` (Number) TargetLimit defines a limit on the number of scraped targets that will be accepted.
 - `tls_config` (Attributes) TLS configuration to use on every scrape request (see [below for nested schema](#nestedatt--spec--tls_config))
-- `track_timestamps_staleness` (Boolean) TrackTimestampsStaleness whether Prometheus tracks staleness of the metrics that have an explicit timestamp present in scraped data.
-Has no effect if 'honorTimestamps' is false.
-It requires Prometheus >= v2.48.0.
+- `track_timestamps_staleness` (Boolean) TrackTimestampsStaleness whether Prometheus tracks staleness ofthe metrics that have an explicit timestamp present in scraped data.Has no effect if 'honorTimestamps' is false.It requires Prometheus >= v2.48.0.

 <a id="nestedatt--spec--authorization"></a>
 ### Nested Schema for `spec.authorization`